 Effective stakeholder engagement and consultation is a very important aspect in managing environmental requirements for maintaining and constructing AtoN.
 Management of AtoN sites and activities needs to take into consideration the views of environmental stakeholders to ensure the best balance of environmental constraints and practical maintenance and construction capability.

+The public participation process must provide access to all information that reasonably has, or may have the potential to influence any decision with regard to an application unless access to that information is protected by law and must include consultation with:

+(a) the competent authority

+(b) every State department that administers a law relating to a matter affecting the environment relevant to an application for an environmental authorisation

+(c) all organs of state which have jurisdiction in respect of the activity to which the application relates; and

+(d) all potential, or, where relevant, registered interested and affected parties

+Communication between relevant domestic governmental departments and interested affected parties is critical.
+Environmental concerns can further be addressed through a structured public participation framework.
+It is equally important that domestic legislation be considered and impact assessment, were needed, be put in place.

 Social Responsibility - Traditional and Cultural Heritage

-An organisation’s attitudes and environmental management practices at the operational level can have a profound effect on local traditional communities, and play an important role in shaping the relationship between an organisation and the communities affected by its operations.
+An organisation’s attitudes and environmental management practices at the operational level can have a profound effect on local traditional communities, and play an important role in shaping the relationship between an organisation and the communities in which it operates.

-This is a regional issue and an authoritie’s approach should be based on the profile of communities and indigenous cultures that interact in one way or another with their operations.
+This is a regional issue and an authority’s approach should be based on the profile of communities and/or indigenous cultures that interact in one way or another with their operations.

 General, practical measures may include:

-ensure compliance with relevant legislative framework concerned with all aspects of the protection and conservation of environmental heritage, including AtoN infrastructure, works, places or relics that are identified as of historic, scientific, cultural, social, archaeological, architectural, natural or aesthetic significance
+ensuring compliance with relevant legislative framework concerned with all aspects of the protection and conservation of environmental heritage, including AtoN infrastructure, works, places or relics that are identified as of historic, scientific, cultural, social, archaeological, architectural, or have natural or aesthetic significance

-undertake appropriate consultation & community impact assessment for changes to existing AtoN infrastructure, applicable new infrastructure and relevant operational activities.
+undertaking appropriate consultation & community impact assessments for changes to existing AtoN infrastructure, applicable new infrastructure and relevant operational activities.
 Community consultation may involve a range of methodologies such as cultural mapping, oral histories, archival documentation and specific information provided by the community.

-identify interested community groups or local traditional community
+identifying interested community groups or local traditional community

-take reasonable precautions to identify, protect, conserve and address traditional and cultural heritage issues arising from activity
+taking reasonable precautions to identify, protect, conserve and address traditional and cultural heritage issues arising from operational activity

 provide appropriate mitigation or protection to sites prior to activities

-check that any permit requirements governing cultural heritage management are secured prior to disturbance of any known cultural heritage site and following consultation with local traditional community
+checking that any permit requirements governing cultural heritage management are secured prior to disturbance of any known cultural heritage site and following consultation with local traditional community

-assess any cultural heritage issues arising using protocols and policies

-establish a suitable induction program to ensure relevant personnel are aware of their responsibilities concerning sites and operational activities at any identified cultural heritage site.
+establishing a suitable induction program to ensure relevant personnel are aware of their responsibilities concerning their operational activities at any identified cultural heritage site.

 An induction program could be developed in consultation with local traditional communities and include: